raspberrypilearning/sensing-science/lesson-7/lesson.md

-#Investigating Aerobic Respiration with the Sense Hat
+#Investigating Aerobic Respiration with the Sense HAT

-In this lesson students will investigate the products of aerobic respiration by measuring temperature and humidity.
+In this lesson, students will investigate the products of aerobic respiration by measuring temperature and humidity.

 ##Learning objectives

 - Understand that during aerobic respiration the stored energy in food is released in a chemical reaction.
-- Understand that the products of aerobic respiration are carbon dioxide, water and energy
+- Understand that the products of aerobic respiration are carbon dioxide, water, and energy

 ##All students are able to